 The cost to restring a piano can actually be quite expensive for a number of reasons.
-Indeed, even mass-produced pianos are actually very complex, thus making many of the repairs quite difficult.
+Indeed, even the best budget keyboard piano is actually very complex instrument, thus making many of the repairs quite difficult.
 Because of this, there are many factors that go into restringing a piano.
 Considering all this, before encountering the cost to restring a piano some questions definitely need to be asked.
 These would include the following:

 Is the piano even ready to be restrung in the first place?